What happens if you decline cookies?

 As the pace quickens, he lunges through an increasingly challenging series of crises before unravelling the mystery surrounding his life.

-Escape Sequence, my early stand-alone novel, has been undergoing revision.
-It hasn’t been published yet, but it is available FREE to subscribers to my mailing list.
+Escape Sequence, an early stand-alone novel, has never been published, but you can have a FREE copy if you subscribe to my mailing list.

 Please click here to join the list.